 University examinations usually lead to Bachelor's or Master's degree or a doctorate (and, to a lesser extent, Diplom degrees and Magister/Magistra Artium degrees).

-Please note: Universities and courses of study listed on www.studienwahl.de are recognized by the state.
+Please note: Universities and courses referred to on studienwahl.de are recognized by the state.
 Since new actors enter the educational market, it is in some cases unclear, whether they offer state-approved degrees (of higher education).
 If not, you may experience problems when starting your professional career and attaining academic titles.
 In case of doubt, please contact the Ministry of Education and Research of the respective German state.

 Bachelor and Master